christensenjairus/ClusterCreator/README.md

 # ClusterCreator - Terraform & Ansible K8S on Proxmox
 ![image](https://github.com/christensenjairus/ClusterCreator/assets/58751387/e37b5e75-990a-4931-be12-dd9d466f7c07)
-## Create a K8S cluster in three commands or less
+## Automate the creation of fully functional K8S clusters of any size

 This project will assist you in automating the creation of k8s clusters on Proxmox, optionally with a dedicated Unifi network and VLAN.